EvanSkiStudios/Raccoon-Mischief/README.md

 * ReAdded the NotchApple recipe

 ## Effects
+* Players will now drop skulls on death if config is true
 * You can now milk player entities
 * Players now drop Beef that is named "Strange Meat" on death
 * The sound effect of [Jeb screaming](https://youtu.be/2BCFGjsrwyY?t=26) will play when a player dies